 From Mariner Books:

-— Andy Borowitz, New York Times bestselling author of The Borowitz Report
+— A.J.
+Baime, New York Times best-selling author of White Lies and The Accidental President

 “Deeply researched and beautifully written, Benjamin Franklin’s Last Bet is also utterly original: the history of a great man’s legal and philanthropic afterlife.
 By beginning at the end—Franklin’s death, and his unusual will—Meyer embarks on a tale that reveals both the origins of American philanthropy and its trajectory over more than two centuries.”

 — Peter Hessler, New York Times best-selling author of Oracle Bones, finalist for the National Book Award

 “If anyone had told me you could find something genuinely new about one of the founding fathers, I wouldn’t have believed it.
 But Michael Meyer’s extraordinary tale of this amazingly foresighted project of Ben Franklin’s proves me wrong—and makes for lively and fascinating reading.”